AdityaUnal/profileSearch/steps.md

 - I did a few changes in my next trial.
-    - Use spacy to identify the location of the university.The level of education can be checked by something similiar.
+    - Use spacy to identify the location of the university.
+    - The level of education was checked by hardcoding the possible levels.
     - Used some hardcoded adjectives for description of work and education.

     | Title                   | Average Score | Average Soft Score    | Average Hard Score |